derailed/k9s/README.md

 * For clusters with many namespaces you can either edit ~/.k9s/config.yml or go to the namespace(ns) view to switch your default namespace to your namespace of choice using *Ctrl-S*witch.
-K9s will keep your top 5 favorite namespaces.
+K9s keeps your top 10 favorite namespaces.
-  Namespaces will get evicted based on your namespace switching frequency.
+  Namespaces will get evicted from the top 10 list, based on your namespace switching frequency.

     ```yaml